stormwild/ImageResizer/README.md

     }
 ```

-The function resizes and replaces the uploaded file.
+The function resizes and replaces(updates) the uploaded file to the specified dimensions.

 References
 ----------